SamKirkland/FTP-Deploy-Action/README.md

 **Linux, or OSX (using homebrew)**
 Install the OpenSSH packages and use `ssh-keyscan <hostname>` and copy the hash output
+On macOS you can use `ssh-keyscan <hostname> | pbcopy` to copy the hash output to your clipboard

 Add the `known-hosts` argument with your hosts hash
 Example: `knownhosts: ssh-rsa AAAAB3Nza...H1Q5Spw==`